NCERT Solutions Class 7 English Chapter 9 – Free PDF Download

-We are here to offer you the most accurate and elaborate NCERT Solutions for Class 7 English Chapter 9 A Tiger In the House, with answers to all the questions of the English supplementary reader An Alien Hand.
+We are here to offer you the most accurate and elaborate NCERT Solutions for Class 7 English Chapter 9 A Tiger In the House, with answers to all the questions of the English supplementary book.
 The NCERT Solutions for Class 7, crafted by our subject-matter experts, will help students in their preparation for the examination.

-Access answers to NCERT Solutions for Class 7 English Chapter 9 A Tiger In the House here
+Access Answers to NCERT Class 7 English Chapter 9 A Tiger In the House

 Question 1.
 “He had the distinction of being the only member of the party to have bagged any game…”

 (i) Grandfather was the most distinguished member of the party.

 (ii) Grandfather was the only sportsperson in the party.

 (iii) Grandfather was the only successful member of the hunting party.

 Answer: (iii) Grandfather was the only successful member of the hunting party.